 If you suspect that you might be suffering from a Demerol addiction, it’s likely that you have a lot of questions you’d like to have answered.
 These might include:

-Whether you’re participating in Demerol abuse, or your Demerol use has become a full addiction, it’s important to get answers to these questions so you are informed and educated about what to expect, and what you can do to recover.
+Whether you’re engaged in Demerol abuse or addiction, it’s important to get answers to these questions.
+Make sure that you are informed and educated about what to expect, and what you can do to recover.
 Check out this guide for all of the information you need to make an informed decision.

-Demerol abuse statistics tell us that between the years of 2004 and 2008, the number of ER visits because of the overuse of painkillers like Demerol increased 111%.
-There has also been a sharp increase in the amount of Demerol that has been stolen from hospitals, and this has gone up over 16%.
+Demerol abuse statistics tell us that the number of ER visits that resulted from an overuse of prescription painkillers increased 111% between 2004 and 2008.
+There has also been a sharp increase in the amount of Demerol that has been stolen from hospitals.
+This number has gone up by over 16%.
 These statistics indicate that Demerol abuse is certainly on the rise, but it’s helpful to understand the difference between Demerol abuse and addiction.

 Your behaviors may also indicate whether or not you have an addiction to Demerol.
 Perhaps you’ve started purchasing it illegally, or maybe you’ve visited multiple doctors in order to get prescriptions for it.
 These actions are clear indicators that an addiction is present.